Zezombye/blog/articles/pascalswager.md

 Something interesting happens: since atheists are punished by $G_x$ and believers are punished by $\overline{G_x}$, believers get no advantage in the infinity department, and it all comes down to the earthly life gains, where atheists win.

-Adding more religions does not change the result: for each $G_x$, there is a $\overline{G_x}$, and $R$ is finite. <Footnote text="The proof for this is trivial and left as an exercise to the reader."/> Thus, every column $E(G_x)$ is "cancelled out" by $E(\overline{G_x})$, leaving out the $\overline{E}$ column (no God exists) where atheists end up advantageous.
+Adding more religions does not change the result: for each $G_x$, there is a $\overline{G_x}$.
+Thus, every column $E(G_x)$ is "cancelled out" by $E(\overline{G_x})$, leaving out the $\overline{E}$ column (no God exists) where atheists end up advantageous.

 ## The equal probabilities

 The hardest part of the refutation, however, is to prove that we have to assume that an evil God has the same probability of existing as a good God; that is, $P(E(G_x)) = P(E(\overline{G_x}))$.
 If that equality were not true, then the balance would shift to one side or the other.

-Consider the following situation:
+Consider the following situation.

 There is a bag with an unknown, non-zero, possibly infinite number of balls ($0 < n ≤ \infty$).
 You know that balls can be red or blue. <Footnote text="Colors were chosen deliberately."/> You do not know anything else about the balls and what proportions are red or blue.

 Picking a ball at random from the bag, what is the chance that it is a blue ball?

 At first glance, this question seems impossible to answer.
 And yet, this is exactly the problem we are dealing with.
-Gods can be good or evil <Footnote text='As defined earlier, a "good" God will send non-believers to Hell, whereas an "evil" God will send believers to Hell.
-I do not believe that a God who sends anyone but the most hardened criminals to Hell could be called "good".'/>, and we assume that a God has been assigned to creating our universe, but we have no idea of the probability that a God can be good or evil.
+Gods can be good or evil<Footnote text='As defined earlier, a "good" God will send non-believers to Hell, whereas an "evil" God will send believers to Hell.
+I do not believe that a God who sends anyone but the most hardened criminals to Hell could be called "good".'/>, and we assume that a God has been assigned to overseeing our universe, but we have no idea of the probability that a God can be good or evil.

 Going back to our balls, let us first assume there are 100 balls in the bag.
 The following possibilities thus arise: